Anne Bremner: Media attention

 Bremner appears on television as a legal analyst, explaining prominent cases to the general public.
 In 2004, she appeared on Court TV and other cable networks covering the trial of Scott Peterson for the murder of Laci Peterson.
 Similarly in 2005, she took an unpaid leave of absence from her job to offer television commentary on People v.
 Jackson, stating that the publicity had brought in millions of dollars of business for her firm.
 In 2009, she appeared variously on CNN with Nancy Grace to discuss the Casey Anthony case.

 In October 2008, Bremner took up the cause of Amanda Knox, a University of Washington student charged with the murder of Meredith Kercher in Perugia, Italy.
 She was contacted by family members of Knox's classmates, including Mike Heavey, a superior court judge with whom she was previously acquainted.
 The group subsequently held fundraisers to pay for Knox's defense, lobby lawmakers, and conduct public relations activities, turning media focus toward the conduct of the prosecution, especially Perugia chief prosecutor Giuliano Mignini.
 Bremner made various television appearances regarding the case, describing Knox as "naive" and comparing her to the title character in the French film Amélie.

-She represents the parents of Susan Powell, a homemaker who went missing in Utah in 2009, in their lawsuit for insurance money.
+She represents the parents of Susan Powell, a Wells Fargo employee who went missing in Utah in 2009, in their lawsuit for insurance money.
 The lawsuit ended in a settlement in March 2015.

 In 2011, Bremner was hired by family of Rebecca Zahau Nalepa, a woman who committed suicide after being present in a house during an incident where her boyfriend's young son died.
 Bremner, representing Zahau's family, sued the deceased boy's parents, Jonah and Dina Shacknai, claiming that Zahau had been murdered, contrary to the conclusion of the police investigation which ruled Zahau's death a suicide with no foul play.
 Bremner went on many television shows and made statements such as, "this doesn't pass the smell test" and claimed that "This would be the first case in the history of the world that a woman killed herself like this ...
 It's ridiculous on the face of it"; however, officials said that the way Zahau killed herself is "not unprecedented and there is no evidence that there was foul play".

 In 2013–2014, Bremner represented true crime author Ann Rule in a defamation suit against Seattle Weekly and lost.
 The state Supreme Court reversed a matter that reinstated Ann Rule's case.